saiprakash246/Appscrip-task-ksaiprakash/README.md

+Login Credentials - Username - rahul and Password - rahul@twozerotwoone (after " @ " in Password type " numbers " i have mentioned in letters becasuse the numbers not accepting to type )

 In this project, let's build a **Nxt Trendz - Cart Features** by applying the concepts we have learned till now.

 ### Refer to the video below: